AKZOMBIE74/CodinGame-Puzzles/README.md

 # CodinGame-Puzzles
-My solutions to the puzzles I have attempted on Codingame.com
+My solutions to some of the puzzles I have attempted on Codingame.com